Some Helpful Resources

 - Keep your anti-virus and firewall programs updated daily.

 - If, while online, you suspect things are suddenly happening outside of your control - perhaps you are being taken to a website you never asked to be taken to, or a website is trying to download something onto your machine without your say so - switch off your router immediately, close down your browser, even close down your machine if need be.
-Reboot and run a full-system scan.
+Reboot and if necessary run a full-system scan.
 It may not be anything serious but better to be safe than sorry.

 Looking for free anti-virus software!?